ActuallyAdequate/Chimaera/core/rules/the-body.md

 ![Body Part Attachements](../media/body_part_attachement.svg)

-The Body Parts 1-4 are Body Parts that can be Activated as they are directly attached to the Body.
+- Body Parts 1-4 are directly Attached to the Body
-The Body Parts 5-7 are connected to other Body Parts and so are Activated indirectly.
+- Body parts 5-7 are Attached to other Body Parts
-Activating Body Part 4 doesn't Activate any other Cards.
-Activating Body Part 2 will also Activate Body Part 7 Activating Body Part 1 will also Activate Body Part 4 and 5
+- Body Parts 5 and 6 are Attached to Body Part 1